Stability of backward propagation of chaos: Introduction

 In order to prove the stability of backward propagation of chaos, we first show in \cref{subsec:aux_PropagChaos_Stability} that, based on results from \citet{PST_BackPropagChaos}, the propagation of chaos property holds uniformly with respect to the date $\mathscr{D}^k$.
 Next, by extending the stability results of \citet{papapantoleon2023stability} to the McKean--Vlasov BSDEs, we can immediately deduce the desired result.
 At this point it is important to note that the stability of the mean-field systems of BSDEs was neither needed nor is implied from the stability of the propagation of chaos.
 That is the reason why there are no vertical arrows for the main body of the table.
+The stability result for mean-field BSDEs is proved in addition, under slightly different conditions to the other two stability results.

 This paper is organized as follows: In \cref{sec:preliminaries}, we provide notation and preliminary results that are required for the remainder of this work.
 In \cref{sec:Setting}, we provide the setting so that we can prove the main results on stability for McKean--Vlasov BSDEs and the backward propagation of chaos.
 In \cref{sec:StabilityProperties}, we provide the exact statements as well as the outline of their proofs.
 Finally, in \cref{sec:proofs} we provide the remaining proofs and other auxiliary results.